tokivan/tokivan/README.md

 - 👋 Hi, I’m @tokivan
-- 👀 I’m interested in PHP, Java, Javascript, and Python environement
+- 👀 I’m interested in PHP, Java, Javascript, and Python environment
-- 🌱 I’m currently learning about Python and Javascript
+- 🌱 I’m currently learning about Python, ReactJs, AngularJs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on those developpentùlanguages
-- 📫 How to reach me ...
+- 📫 You can reach me by email at ratokivan@yahoo.fr, in my linkedin account http://www.linkedin.com/in/toky-ivan-rambao-b0542a2b

 <!---
 tokivan/tokivan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.